Easy Sea Buckthorn Curd (No Added Sugar)

 Health Benefits Of Sea Buckthorn Berries

-Rich in Vitamin C: Sea buckthorn berries are incredibly high in vitamin C, with levels that can be up to 10 times higher than those found in oranges.
-Vitamin C is essential for a healthy immune system, skin health, and the production of collagen, which is vital for maintaining the elasticity and strength of the skin.
+• Sea buckthorn berries are incredibly high in vitamin C, with levels that can be up to 10 times higher than those found in oranges.
+Eating them helps boost the immune system and keep the illneses away.
+Very important during fall and winter.

 What You Will Need to Make the Curd

-Butter: Butter is a rich, creamy fat derived from milk.
-It adds a luscious texture and a rich, indulgent flavor to dishes.
-In curds, butter helps create a smooth, velvety consistency and balances the tartness of ingredients like sea buckthorn and lemon juice.
+Butter: Butter is a rich, creamy fat that adds a luscious texture and a rich, indulgent flavor to dishes.
+In curds, butter helps create a smooth, velvety consistency.

-Lemon Juice: Fresh lemon juice is a vibrant, tangy liquid extracted from lemons.
-It adds a zesty flavor and acidity that brightens up dishes, balancing sweetness and enhancing the overall taste.
-In curds, lemon juice complements the tartness of sea buckthorn and helps achieve a well-rounded flavor profile.
+Lemon Juice: It adds a zesty flavor and acidity that brightens up dishes, balancing sweetness and enhancing the overall taste.
+In curds, lemon juice complements the tartness of sea buckthorn, helping to achieve a well-rounded flavor profile.

 Prepare the Sea Buckthorn Juice: